Hot Flashes (Flushes) & Night Sweats

 Dong (Angelica sinensis), also known as female ginseng is a Chinese herb that has been used for centuries to treat a variety of health problems, including irregular periods.
 It is thought to work by increasing blood flow to the body, which can help to regulate the menstrual cycle.

-Dong quai contains compounds known as phytoestrogens, which can have estrogen-like effects in the body.
-This has led to its use as a potential hormone replacement therapy alternative for perimenopausal and menopausal women.
-However, the estrogenic effects of dong quai are relatively weak compared to pharmaceutical estrogen.
+Dong quai contains compounds known as phytoestrogens, which can have oestrogen-like effects in the body.
+This has led to its use as a potential hormone replacement therapy alternative for this time of life, if HRT cannot be taken.

 AGNUS CASTUS